 While other manufacturing industries discuss Industry 4.0 and Big Data, pharma manufacturers are securing the integrity of their regulatory records.

-Unique, personalised drugs like CAR T cells require a change in pharma manufacturing mindset.
+Unique, personalized drugs like CAR T cells require a change in pharma manufacturing mindset.

 Where are the robots?
 Pharma 4.0 brings robots - and they bring new challenges and opportunities.

 The fourth industrial revolution is upon us and emerging technologies like robotics are dominating the manufacturing industry.
 Is your pharma facility ready for robotic solutions and pharma 4.0?

 The key to manufacturing a consistent, quality product is the control strategy and understanding the process and mitigating risk is crucial.